 By Dr. Stacy Matthews

-Eczema is a form of dermatitis, inflammation of the skin, that is characterized by a dry, rough, scaly, and red appearance.
-Eczema on the lips is referred to simply as lip eczema.
-Although lip eczemaappears to have no known external cause in many cases, it is often a reaction to irritation by some substance.
+Eczema is a form of dermatitis (inflammation of the skin) that is characterized by rough, scaly, flaky, dry skin with a red appearance.
+A symptom of eczema can also look like a rash around the mouth.
+Eczema on the lips is referred to simply as lip eczema or lip dermatitis.
+Commonly, lip eczema is from a reaction, such as an allergic reaction, to some type of external substance.
 A study in Spain showed that most cases of lip eczema are allergic contact dermatitis or atopic dermatitis.
 Further, cosmetics and topical medications were the main culprits (1).

-Some people are more susceptible than others to develop eczema on the lips.
-Therefore, there is a hereditary (genetic) factor associated with the condition.
+Some people are more susceptible than others to develop eczema on the lips or on the skin around the lips.
+Therefore, there is a hereditary (genetic) factor associated with this skin condition.
 Lip eczema becomes a significant problem when it is chronic and difficult to resolve.
 When lip eczema is present, there is an unending dryness that does not respond to the typical over-the-counter lip balms.
 The lips appear red, visibly dry, flaky, and often peel.

 Common cosmetic products have ingredients that often trigger lip eczema.
-For instance, the same lip balms some people use in an attempt to relieve dry lips actually can cause eczema or make it worse.
-Lanolin in lip products such as lip balms has been identified as an allergen causing lip eczema in some people.
+For instance, the same lip balms some people use in an attempt to relieve dry, chapped lips actually can cause eczema or make it worse.
+Lanolin in lip products, such as lip balms, has been identified as an allergen causing lip eczema in some people.
 Beeswax is another component notorious for causing contact dermatitis.
 Fragrances are one of the main ingredients in cosmetics and lotions that cause skin irritation.
 Fragrances in lipstick products and lip balms can also trigger lip eczema.

 Comments will be approved before showing up.